tripitakit/origenes/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.0.12 Change Tm and Ta into Sequence instance CONSTANTS (only for 18..25nt oligos)

 0.0.11 Add Tm and Ta calculation for oligos in [18..25] nt range